 Exciting News!
-As of 1 March we will be operating from our new premises at 1st Floor, VPI House, 15 Bridgewater Str, Paarden Eiland.
+We have officially moved to our new premises at 1st Floor, VPI House, 15 Bridgewater Str, Paarden Eiland.

-Our new workshop features air conditioning, mountain views and secure parking!
+Our new workshop features air conditioning, mountain views and ample parking!

 Courses are currently conducted by F R (Buster) Tinsley, a UCT law graduate who has found woodwork to be his real passion, with over 40 years background in the area, as well as a Recognition of Prior Learning (RPL) assessment done.
 His wife, Alice Tinsley, a primary school teacher, is also passionate about woodwork.
 She has an extremely sharp eye for good work and has been involved from the start.